Sadliquid/Sadliquid/README.md

 ## 💬 About me 💬

-- 🌱 I’m taking up the [Python PCEP Course](https://pythoninstitute.org/pcep) as part of [Nanyang Polytechnic (NYP)](https://www.nyp.edu.sg/schools/sit.html)'s IT Professional Certification Programme (IPCP) to earn its widely recognised certification
+- 🌱 Certified Entry-Level Python Programmer, Web Developer, Discord Developer and aspiring student yearning to find my place in the world of Computer Science

-- 👾 My friends and I have been working on a Web Platform designed to help tourists coming to Singapore generate sustainable itineraries.
+- 👾 My friends and I developed Verdex; a Web Platform designed to help tourists coming to Singapore generate sustainable itineraries.
 Head over to [Verdex](https://verdex.app) to check it out!

-- 📱I'm part of the [Apple Beta Software Program](https://beta.apple.com) and am currently testing [iOS 17](https://www.apple.com/sg/ios/ios-17-preview).
-Watch [Worldwide Developers Conference 2023 (WWDC23)](https://events-delivery.apple.com/0105cftwpxxsfrpdwklppzjhjocakrsk/m3u8/vod_index-PQsoJoECcKHTYzphNkXohHsQWACugmET.m3u8) to find out more!
+- 📱I'm part of the [Apple Beta Software Program](https://beta.apple.com) and have been testing [iOS 17](https://www.apple.com/sg/ios/ios-17-preview).
+Stay tuned for [Worldwide Developers Conference 2024 (WWDC24)](https://developer.apple.com/wwdc24/) to find out more about iOS18's release!

-- 👨🏼‍💻 My Personal Portfolio can be found [here](https://joshua-long-yx.tech)
+- 👨🏼‍💻 My Personal Webpage can be found [here](https://joshua-long-yx.tech)

-- 🤔 I’m interested in mastering [Python](https://www.python.org) and exploring [SwiftUI](https://www.codecademy.com/learn/paths/build-ios-apps-with-swiftui) as I yearn to pursue iOS App Development in the future
+- 🤔 I’m interested in iOS Development, Web and Discord Dev, as well as tech-related events, workshops and hackathons

-- 👀 I’m looking to collaborate with like-minded individuals in events to gain experience in such as Hackathons, IT conferences/conventions and workshops
 ## 📫 Connect with me 📫
 Let's get to know each other better!
 <h3>My socials</h3>